sparcityeu/SparseBase/README.md

 ## Converting Formats

-Readers might use different formats.
+Readers might default to different formats (either CSR or COO).
 So we can not be sure about the format of the final result of the read operation.

-We can convert the data into the format we desire using ``SparseConverter``:
+However, we can convert the data into the format we desire using ``SparseConverter``:
 ```c++
 auto converter = SparseConverter<vertex_type, edge_type, value_type>();
 auto converted = converter.convert(result, CSR_f);